amit1870/sitaramsita/README.md

 > 2. choose a username when registering carefully that will be part of website domain

-> 3. for example. if username is amitxvf, then domain will be amitxvf.pythonanywhere.com
+> 3. for example. if username is `amitxvf`, then domain will be [`amitxvf.pythonanywhere.com`](www.amitxvf.pythonanywhere.com/)

 > 4. create an account with fast2sms.com for otp message to send

-> 5. a secret key will be provided that may be long string like jWhDCaRSfX5YmxZw2qlIKubtTBznVMOLrd39cyPF4pIeU6Bo91QmFtJ8hYjZX3swCTv6pVBdOIWEu7xZ
+> 5. a secret key will be provided that may be long string like `jWhDCaRSfX5YmxZw2qlIKubtTBznVMOLrd39cyPF4pIeU6Bo91QmFtJ8hYjZX3swCTv6pVBdOIWEu7xZ`

 > 6. login to pythonanywhere.com with your account

-> 7. change system image going into account -> system image -> change to python3.8 all field
+> 7. change system image going into `account -> system image -> change to python3.8 all field`

-> 8. create a web app using manual configuration
+> 8. create a web app using manual configuration choosing `python3.8`

 > 9. test your web app running successfully